Updated May 2023

 A Table Of Contents For Evicting A Squatter

-How to remove squatters is not immediately apparent to many landlords.
-If they’re not tenants or were formerly your tenants, what type of steps do you need to take to regain control of your property?
+Understanding how to remove squatters isn’t common knowledge for landlords.
+What steps do you need to take to regain control of your property?
 In today’s guide, learn just that:

 - What Is A Squatter?